BillJr99/Ursinus-CS477/_pages/Assignments/asmt-regression.md

 ## Part 1 — Linear Regression

 In the **from-scratch implementation**, restrict yourself to a **linear relationship** between the input and output variables.
 That is, do not add squared or polynomial features and do not apply normalization or standardization.
 This will simplify your analysis and allow you to focus on the basic mathematics of linear regression.
+Construct the augmented design matrix

+$$
+\tilde{X} = [\mathbf{1}\;X]
+$$

-Construct the augmented design matrix $\tilde{X} = [\mathbf{1}\;X]$ and compute the optimal parameter vector using
+and compute the optimal parameter vector using

 $$
 \boldsymbol{\theta}^* = (\tilde{X}^\top \tilde{X})^{-1}\tilde{X}^\top \mathbf{y},